ftilde/maq/README.md

 * The most frequent variation is used as the display name
 * Search ergonomics can be improved using the `--fuzzy` and `--ignore-case` flags
 * 7-bit ASCII encoded MIME-headers are decoded automatically
+* Mail processing is parallelized and thus (depending on your hardware) faster

 In contrast to mail-query, maq does not (yet?) support regex search.